KeBo2018/KeBo2018.github.io/_pages/join.md

 permalink: /join/
 author_profile: true
 ---
+---
+title: "AIMM Lab is Recruiting"
+permalink: /join/
+author_profile: true
+excerpt: "The AIMM Lab at UT Dallas is recruiting 1–2 PhD students for Fall 2027 and one full-time Research Assistant for Spring 2027."
+---

+# Currently Recruiting

+The **Affective NeuroImaging and Modeling for Mental Health (AIMM) Lab** at **The University of Texas at Dallas** is currently recruiting new lab members.

+### PhD Students

+**1–2 positions**
+**Expected start: Fall 2027**

+We are looking for prospective PhD students interested in topics including:

+- Functional MRI and neuroimaging
+- Affective and cognitive neuroscience
+- Emotion generation and emotion regulation
+- Computational neuroimaging and machine learning
+- Brain bioenergetics, metabolic health, and mental health
+- Resilience and cognitive/affective aging

+Prospective students from psychology, neuroscience, cognitive science, biomedical engineering, computer science, statistics, and related backgrounds are encouraged to reach out.

+### Research Assistant

+**1 full-time position**
+**Expected start: Spring 2027**

+The Research Assistant will contribute to human neuroscience research involving behavioral experiments, MRI/fMRI, emotion and emotion regulation, physiological and biological measures, and neuroimaging data analysis.

+The official UT Dallas job posting will be linked here once it becomes available.

+**Interested?** Please see the detailed information below about our research, training environment, and what we look for in lab members.

+---

+## About Joining the AIMM Lab
 We are excited to build a collaborative, supportive, and intellectually curious lab at the intersection of affective neuroscience, neuroimaging, brain bioenergetics, and mental health.